Chanukar/Oop_Uni_Registration/Readme.md

 # And you are all set!

-## Any improvments or contibutions from the open source community is appriciated!
+## Any improvments or contibutions from the open source community is appreciated!
 Feel free to raise a PR!